 But you can always have a Staycation!

-Through Girls Who Travel I learned about “Staycations”.
+Through Her Adventures I learned about “staycations”.
 The idea filled me with excitement right away.
 Sometimes we’re so caught up in the desire to explore new places that abroad that we forget how many of them wait to be discovered in our own wider neighborhood.

 Aachen Cathedral and Treasury

-During my vacation I decided to finally pay a visit to Aachen.
+During my vacation I decided to finally pay a visit to Aachen, Germany.
 The city is located close to the Belgian and Dutch border.
 There’s a famous spot called ‘Dreiländereck’ (three country corner) where Germany, Belgium and the Netherlands meet.
 You can be in three countries at the same time!

 Aachen has been on my list for quite a while already, because I only heard the best.
 Excited I took an hour of train ride from Cologne – with all Covid based precautionary measures – to hit a place I fell in love with right away.
 The Aachen Cathedral is one of the oldest cathedrals in Europe.
 Construction was ordered by the emperor Charlemagne, who is also buried there.
 In my opinion it is the most impressive cathedral I have seen in Germany so far.